 - 1. Amateur Rider classes are classes for riders who: - Must not have competed in an Olympic Games or World Equestrian Games in either Jumping or Eventing - In the past 10 years must not have competed in a World Cup for Jumping Riders qualifying round. - Must not have competed in section 1 and 2 at a Royal Show in Sydney, Brisbane, Melbourne, Adelaide or Perth in the past two years - Must never have competed in a 4\ 3 Day Event. - Amateur Riders may not compete in an Amateur class if they compete in a class where the first round is higher than 1.20m at that show. - Amateur Riders may not compete in an Amateur class on a horse that will compete in any class where the first round is higher than 1.20m at that show. - 1.1 Athletes must be meet the membership requirements as set out in the EA General Regulations. - 1.2 Riders may compete as amateurs from the beginning of the calendar year in which they turn 21 years of age. - 1.3 Organisers may at their discretion limit the number of horses a rider can start. - 1.4 The course shall be free-flowing and relatively simple.
 The first obstacle in the first round should be 10cm lower than the advertised starting height of the competition. - 1.5 There will be a maximum height rise of 10cm for the jump-off. - 2.
-Juniors: Athletes may take part in competitions for Juniors from the beginning of the calendar year in which they reach the age of 12 years until the end of the calendar year they reach the age of 18. - 2.1 From the year in which they reach their 12th birthday until the end of the year in which they reach their 13th birthday, athletes may take part in certain competitions at 1\ to 5\ events providing the height of obstacles in the initial round does not exceed 1.20 m. - 2.2 From the year in which they reach their 14th birthday until the end of the year in which they reach their 15th birthday, athletes may participate in all competitions at CSI1\ Events, and in certain competitions at 1\ to 5\ Events providing the height of obstacles in the initial round does not exceed 1.40 m. - 2.3 From the year in which they reach their 16th birthday, athletes may participate in all competitions at CSI1\ and CSI2\ Events, providing the height of obstacles in the initial round does not exceed 1.45 m. - 2.4 A Junior competitor may compete in Junior and Senior competitions on the same horse at the same event in National, State, jumping competitions, and agricultural shows UNLESS permission is denied in the schedule. - 2.5 Before the year in which they reach their 18th birthday Junior Riders may not take part in: - a Grand Prix at a CSI3\ to CSI5\; - a Grand Prix at a CSIO1\ to CSIO5\; - a Nations Cup Competition; - an FEI World CupTM Competition; - a Power and Skill Competition for senior riders;
+Juniors: Athletes can take part in competitions for Juniors until the end of the calendar year, in which they reach the age of 18 years - 2.1 Athletes may take part in open competitions, 1.20m and above from the beginning of the calendar year in which they reach the age of 12 years - 2.2 A Junior competitor may compete in Junior and Senior competitions on the same horse at the same event in National, State, jumping competitions, and agricultural shows UNLESS permission is denied in the schedule. - 2.3 In competitions with the word "Senior" in the title, (Example: Senior Championship, Senior Grand Prix, Senior Six Bar) athletes are eligible to compete from the beginning of the calendar year in which they turn 18 years. - 2.4 Junior classes are special events that do not count for points.

-- a Derby for senior riders - 2.6 Junior classes are special events that do not count for points. - 5.
-Young Riders: Athletes may take part in competitions and Championships for Young Riders from the beginning of the calendar year in which they reach the age of 16 until the end of the calendar year they reach the age of 21. - 3.1 In all Young Rider classes the course must have a minimum height of 1.20 metres. - 3.2 A Young rider competitor may compete in Young Rider and Senior competitions on the same horse at the same event in National and State Jumping Competitions, and agricultural shows UNLESS permission is denied in the schedule. - 3.3 Before the year in which they reach their 18th birthday Young Riders may not take part in: - a Grand Prix at a CSI3\ to CSI5\; - a Grand Prix at a CSIO1\ to CSIO5\; - a Nations Cup Competition; - an FEI World CupTM Competition; - a Power and Skill Competition for senior riders; - a Derby for senior riders - 3.4 Young Rider classes are special events that do not count for points.
+- Young Riders: Athletes may take part in competitions and Championships for Young Riders from the beginning of the calendar year in which they reach the age of 16 until the end of the calendar year they reach the age of 21. - 3.1 In all Young Rider classes the course must have a minimum height of 1.20 metres. - 3.2 A Young rider competitor may compete in Young Rider and Senior competitions on the same horse at the same event in National and State Jumping Competitions, and agricultural shows UNLESS permission is denied in the schedule. - 3.3 In competitions with the word "Senior" in the title, (Example: Senior Championship, Senior Grand Prix, Senior Six Bar) athletes are eligible to compete from the beginning of the calendar year in which they turn 18 years.